LedLoaf/SDL_Premake5_Template/README.md

 Run the .bat script and you are all ready to go.

-TODO: Imgui, glm, and maybe box2d.
+TODO: Imgui, glm, are currently included, but not added to the template itself..
+Fix up this read me